eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/publisher.rst

     :lines: 33-45

 Then, the :class:`PubListener` class is defined by inheriting from the |DataWriterListener-api| class.
-This class overrides the default DataWriter listener callbacks, which allow us to execute routines in case of an event.
+This class overrides the default DataWriter listener callbacks, which allows the execution of  routines in case of an event.
 The overridden callback |DataWriterListener::on_publication_matched-api|
-allows you to define a series of actions when a new DataReader is detected listening to the topic under which the DataWriter is publishing.
+allows the definition of a series of actions when a new DataReader is detected listening to the topic under which the DataWriter is publishing.
 The :func:`info.current_count_change` detects these changes of DataReaders that are matched to the DataWriter.
-This is a member in the |MatchedStatus-api| structure that allows you to track changes in the status of subscriptions.
+This is a member in the |MatchedStatus-api| structure that allows tracking changes in the status of subscriptions.
 Finally, the ``listener_`` object of the class is defined as an instance of :class:`PubListener`.